fbpx

 Persona mapping is a useful tool to figure out exactly who you are trying to communicate with.
 Communication teams need to understand a day in the life of each employee at work, map out their personas, and consider the daily experience of each individual or group.

 Thinking empathetically to understand the unique situation of each employee will allow communication teams to develop messaging catered to each person’s needs.
-Along with analyzing how and when they access information, an effective communication strategy can be developed to best meet the needs of every employee across a geographical dispersed workforce.
+Along with analyzing how and when they access information, an effective communication strategy can be developed to best meet the needs of every employee across a geographically dispersed workforce.

 Newest Stories